Venous thrombosis

-Venous thrombosis is blockage of a vein caused by a thrombus (blood clot).
+Venous thrombosis is the blockage of a vein caused by a thrombus (blood clot).
 A common form of venous thrombosis is deep vein thrombosis (DVT), when a blood clot forms in the deep veins.
 If a thrombus breaks off (embolizes) and flows to the lungs to lodge there, it becomes a pulmonary embolism (PE), a blood clot in the lungs.
 The conditions of DVT only, DVT with PE, and PE only, are all captured by the term venous thromboembolism (VTE).

 The initial treatment for VTE is typically either low-molecular-weight heparin (LMWH) or unfractionated heparin, or increasingly with direct acting oral anticoagulants (DOAC).
 Those initially treated with heparins can be switched to other anticoagulants (warfarin, DOACs), although pregnant women and some people with cancer receive ongoing heparin treatment.
 Superficial venous thrombosis or phlebitis affects the superficial veins of the upper or lower extremity and only require anticoagulation in specific situations, and may be treated with anti-inflammatory pain relief only.

 There are other less common forms of venous thrombosis, some of which can also lead to pulmonary embolism.
 Venous thromboembolism and superficial vein thrombosis account for about 90% of venous thrombosis.
 Other rarer forms include retinal vein thrombosis, mesenteric vein thrombosis (affecting veins draining blood from the gastrointestinal organs), cerebral venous sinus thrombosis, renal vein thrombosis, and ovarian vein thrombosis.